 Jacques was auditor at the Senate Institute (Institut du Sénat) and the 54th graduating class of Institute of higher studies in National Defense (IHEDN).
 Jacques is a Senior Officer of the Litigation Committee of the International Bar Association and Delegate of the Paris Bar to the Council of European Bars (CCBE).
 He was Vice-Chair of the Transnational Practice Committee of the American Bar Association.

 He regularly speaks at conferences around the world, particularly on topics related to international disputes.
 In 1999, he presented the Paris Bar to the President of the United States.
-In 2015 he was called as an international expert by the Mexican Senate.
+In 2015 he was called as an international reference by the Mexican Senate.